bjrshea/co-working/README.md

 # The Remoter

 #### A mock up of a new co-working space coming to the Portland area.
+This project uses best practices such as planning with user stories, sketching layouts, wireframing layouts, prototyping, and mobile-first development.

 #### By **Brendan Shea**